 NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported.
 This could change how you access Online Banking.

+Moving is all about balancing time and money.
 A good rule of thumb is that it’s always going to cost more and take longer than you expect.
 With that in mind, make sure to give yourself plenty of buffer when budgeting both resources.
+Manage your expectations when it comes to relocating expenses by considering the following to create a comprehensive moving cost checklist that covers all potential relocation expenses.

-Moving Equipment and Supplies: While you can occasionally pick up empty boxes from your local grocery or liquor store, you may need to budget in the cost of moving boxes.
+Moving Equipment and Supplies: While you can occasionally pick up empty boxes from your local grocery or liquor store, you may need to factor in the cost of moving boxes.
 Picture boxes and other specialty boxes may cost more.
-Other supplies include packing tape, tape dispensers, permanent markers, index cards or labels, and packing material such as bubble wrap and tissue paper.
+Other supplies include packing tape, tape dispensers, permanent markers, index cards or labels and packing material such as bubble wrap and tissue paper.

-Moving Help: While some family and friends are happy with a few pizzas for their trouble, you may need to budget in hiring some extra hands—especially if you are short on time.
+Moving Help: While some family and friends are happy with a few pizzas for their trouble, you may need to budget for hiring help—especially if you are short on time.
 Take a hard look at your time-money ratio and see what works best for your move.

-Hidden Costs: Servicing your car, road tolls, and food and lodging along the move route all need to be budgeted into your move.
-(Even if you aren’t moving far away, you probably will want to eat out while your kitchen is packed up!)
+Hidden Costs: Servicing your car, road tolls and food and lodging along the move route all need to be budgeted into your move.
+Even if you aren’t moving far away, you probably will want to eat out while your kitchen is packed up!
 If there are special considerations such as moving a piano or other specialty items that require professional assistance, be sure to include those in the cost of the move.
+If you’re traveling cross-country, factor in parking and stays at hotels along the way.

 If possible, get quotes from several moving companies.
-This will allow you to see a pretty good picture of how much the move ought to cost you.
-This will help as you plan your budget.
-Going with the cheapest option may not always be in your best interest: consider things like risk of damage to your property, extra insurance and other perks that may be offered, and time it will take to accomplish the move.
+This will allow you to get a good picture of how much the move might to cost you.
+Before hiring the cheapest option, consider things like risk of damage to your property, extra insurance and other perks that may be offered and time it will take to accomplish the move.

 When a company gives you a quote, they are taking many aspects of your move under consideration.
 Some of these things include: